gosgconsulting/wp/README-docker.md

 - The current setup is intended for development; additional security measures needed for production

 ## Troubleshooting

+### UTF-8 Encoding Issues
+The configuration uses `wordpress:php8.2-apache` instead of `wordpress:latest` to avoid "stream did not contain valid UTF-8" build errors.
+The `NIXPACKS_NO_MUSL=1` environment variable is also set as an additional safeguard.

 ### WordPress can't connect to database
 - Ensure MariaDB container is running: `docker-compose ps`